sagarkulkarni1989/DevOps-Journey/Jenkins/masterslave.md

 In this configuration, Jenkins slaves connect to the master using SSH.
 SSH agents provide a more secure way of communication compared to JNLP slaves, as the connection is encrypted.
 SSH agents are useful when there is a need for enhanced security and the ability to work across different networks.

+  - Docker Agent
+    Docker containers can be used as Jenkins agents.
+Each container can be spun up on-demand to execute specific build jobs and then destroyed after the job is done.